 A new Spanish Law enacted on 7th October 2015 reduced the general term established to file lawsuits from 15 to 5 years.
-You may find below a list of legal actions, credits and contracts affected by this new expiry date.
+Below is a list of legal actions, credits and contracts affected by this new expiry date.

 (1) Claims dated prior to 7th October 2000 expired on 7th October 2015.